alexwlchan/alexwlchan.net/src/_drafts/mountaintop-moments.md

 They left me really emotional, and in three days I sobbed my way through a whole packet of tissues.

 I love that sort of theatre, and it makes me want to write something that makes people *feel* things.
-That's a change from the technical prose I usually write -- which is meant to be informative, not evocative.
+That's a change from the technical prose I usually write, where I'm trying to be informative, not evocative.
 Writing about feelings and emotions is daunting, which is why I keep shying away from it.
-I'm only going to get better if I practice, and that's part of why I'm writing this article.
+I'm only going to get better if I practice, and that's why I'm writing this article.

 I want to describe the feeling of mountaintop moments my own words, and reflect on what they’ve meant to me.
 I've shared this idea with friends when they're struggling with post-event blues, and I'd like to think it's helped at least a few of them.